forwinder15/green-rosemary/src/pages/student-ministry.md

 ---
 template: page
-title: "Student Ministry "
+title: 'Student Ministry '
-subtitle: ""
+subtitle: ''
 img_path: "/images/img_0056.PNG"

 ---
 > ### Our Student ministry is designed to help middle school and high school students grow their faith, their character, and their relationships

 ### **Wednesdays**